 In October 2021, the FASB issued ASU No. 2021-08, Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires accounting for contract assets and liabilities from contracts with customers in a business combination to be accounted for in accordance with ASC No. 606.
 The standard is effective for fiscal years beginning after December 15, 2022.
-The Company has not determined the timing of adoption, but does not expect ASU 2021-08 to have a material impact on its consolidated financial statements and related disclosures.
+The Company does not expect ASU 2021-08 to have a material impact on its consolidated financial statements and related disclosures.